openstack/training-guides/doc/upstream-training/source/03-technical-committee.rst

 - Voters for a given program PTL
 - Subset of the Foundation Individual Member
-- Committed a change over the last two 6-month
+- Committed a change over the last two 6-month release cycles
 - Candidacy for the corresponding program PTL election

 Active Technical Contributor (ATC)